IBM/node-red-contrib-db2-for-i/README.md

 Basic Example [here](https://flows.nodered.org/flow/b255f32b8e07a5cc0c17e654fd338354)  or [here](https://flows.nodered.org) - "db2" search to get an up to date example

-Create a set of CRUD Web Service (RESTful)  from a Db2 table in a few minutes using this [flow](https://flows.nodered.org/flow/f50b02fb34d3e5fd58cfa271f0c1cdc8)
+Create a set of (CRUD) Web Services (RESTful)  from a Db2 table in a few minutes using this [flow](https://flows.nodered.org/flow/f50b02fb34d3e5fd58cfa271f0c1cdc8)

 Usage Details and Example
 --------